browserengineering/book/book/accessibility.md

 all other descendants of the element become presentational.
 However, all other functionality of a `<button>` *does not occur by default*.
 In particular:

- * The elent is not by defafult focusable
+ * The elent is not by defafult focusable.
  * Event handlers for the `<enter>` key or mouse clicks to submit a related are not added.

-That means that the web application is now responsible for implementing all of this correctly, and providing all the right keyboard event handlers via JavaScript that the user expects.
+That means that the web application---not the browser---is now responsible for implementing all of this correctly.
 And if the application doesn't do it, the user is left confused and sad, because the screen reader will claim the element is a button but it doesn't seem to work.
 That's why it's better for a web application author to simply use `<button>` elements---it's all too easy to